LouisDesdoigts/dLux/docs/API/optics.md

 ## LayeredOptics

-The Layered Optics class allows us to define a list of `OpticalLayers` that operate on a wavefront.
-This allows us to model more complex optical systems than the previous classes, while also allowing users to define their own OpticalLayers!
-Look at the OpticalLayers documentation for more information.
+The `LayeredOptics` class allows us to define a list of `OpticalLayers` that operate on a wavefront.
+This allows us to model more complex optical systems than the previous classes, while also allowing users to define their own `OpticalLayers`!
+Look at the `OpticalLayers` documentation for more information.

 ??? info "Layered Optics API"
     :::dLux.optics.LayeredOptics

-Lets have a look at how we can use this class to model a simple optical system.
+Let's have a look at how we can use this class to model a simple optical system.

 ```python
 import jax.numpy as np